Home » DIY » How to deal with rusted paint cans

 Strain Old Paint

-Using caution while stirring your rusted paint can is a must!
-You don't want those rusty bits dropping into the paint can.
+Using caution while stirring your rusted paint can is a must.
+You don’t want those rusty bits to drop into the can.

-You can see toward the end of the can, the paint is rather goopy, but because I used the strainer, I know there are no clumps in the jug.
+As you can see, the paint is rather goopy toward the end of the can, but because I used the strainer, I know there are no clumps in the jug.

 I decided it would be less messy if I pushed the strainer further into the jug.
-You could pour the paint from your rusted paint can into a bucket with a paint strainer, and THEN into the detergent jug to make things easier.
+To make things easier, you could pour the paint from your rusted paint can into a bucket with a paint strainer and THEN into the detergent jug.

 Clean Up The Messy Jug

-You can see that the spout sort of makes it difficult for the paint to get in the jug.
-I wiped it off and went on with my painting.
+You can see that the spout makes it difficult for the paint to get in the jug.
+I wiped it off and continued painting.

 The next time I wanted to save some paint, I used a different jug.
-I removed the spout in order to get the paint into it.
+I removed the spout to get the paint into it.

 After I poured the paint into the jug, I replaced the pour spout to make it easy to pour paint the next time I use it.